 Dear friends,

-However, the State of Andhra Pradesh has amended S.2 of the Principal Act by inserting a new subsection (dd) and defined the term core activity as any activity for which the establishment is set up and included any activity which is essential or necessary to the core activity while excluding 12 specific activities.
-Likewise, the A.P Govt has amended S.10(1) by substitution of a sub section by enabling the principal employer to engage contract labor or a contractor to any core activity subject to the conditions (a)the normal functioning of the establishments is such that the activity is ordinarily done through contractors OR (b)the activities are such that they do not require full time workers for the major portion of the working hours in a day or longer periods (c) any sudden increase of volume of work in the core activity which needs to be accomplished in a specified time.
-But this amendment, as you are aware, is applicable only to the State of Andhra Pradesh.
+However, the State of Andhra Pradesh has amended Section 2 of the Principal Act by inserting a new subsection (dd) and defining the term core activity as any activity for which the establishment is set up, including any activity essential or necessary to the core activity while excluding 12 specific activities.
+Similarly, the Andhra Pradesh Government has amended Section 10(1) by substituting a subsection to allow the principal employer to engage contract labor for any core activity subject to conditions: (a) the normal functioning of the establishment is such that the activity is usually done through contractors OR (b) the activities do not require full-time workers for a significant part of the working hours in a day or longer periods (c) any sudden increase in the volume of work in the core activity that needs to be completed within a specified time.
+However, this amendment, as you are aware, is only applicable to the State of Andhra Pradesh.